Digital Asian Shakespeare Festival

 The Tempest is the brainchild of WU Hsing-kuo, a pioneer in intercultural theatre, and TSUI Hark, a renowned film director, with costume and scene design by Oscar-winning Tim YIP.
-The play incorporates traditional Chinese theatre (jingju and kunqu) and Taiwan’s aboriginal music and dance.
-Beneath the marvelous spectacle and enchanting music, the play also explores the issues of identity, patriarchy, colonization, and strong man politics, topics acutely relevant to modern Taiwan and Asia.
-The play premiered in Taipei in 2004.
-The video to be screened is the “classic revival” version to be staged in May 2021.
+The play incorporates traditional Chinese theatre jingju (Beijing Opera) and kunqu (Kun Opera) and Taiwan’s aboriginal music and dance.
+Beneath the marvelous spectacle and enchanting music, the play also explores the issues of identity, patriarchy, colonisation, and strong man politics, topics acutely relevant to modern Taiwan and Asia.

 ARTISTS IN CONVERSATION